TheOdinProject/curriculum/html_css/aria.md

 ### What is WAI-ARIA?

-WAI-ARIA stands for - *deep breath* - the Web Accessibility Initiative's Accessibile Rich Internet Applications specification.
+WAI-ARIA stands for - *deep breath* - the Web Accessibility Initiative's Accessible Rich Internet Applications specification.
 The purpose of WAI-ARIA (often referred to as just ARIA) is to define a way to make web content more accessible when native HTML is unable to do so.
 Think of ARIA as something that fills in the accessible gaps left by native HTML.

 It's important to note that ARIA can only modify the semantics or context of an element.
 ARIA *can't*: